Runite-Drill/Stockfinder/README.md

 > **NOTE: THIS IS NOT A STOCK TRADING APP.** There is no intention to allow the buying or selling of equities on this app now or in the future.
 This app exist purely to allow users to discover lesser-known stocks and new areas of the stock market.

-To use the app, please see the Heroku link below.
+To use the app, please see the Heroku link: https://stockfinderapp.herokuapp.com/

 ## Features
 **Stockfinder** contains a variety of features to assist you in your journey through the stock market.
 To access all features and get the best searching experience, consider creating a Stockfinder account.